Integrating Push Notifications in React Native Using Firebase

 iOS

-• A valid APNs certificate
+• a current APNs certificate

 Android

-• A valid FCM key
+• An authentic FCM key

 Implementing Push Notifications in React Native